Skip to main content

 Many are the plans in a person's heart, but it is the LORD's purpose that prevails.

 I love that this verse acknowledges reality.
-You do not have one plan.
+You don't have one plan.
 You have many.
 Lists, notes, strategic documents, vision boards, mental maps of where you think things should go.
-And here is the comfort: God's purpose prevails.
+And here's the comfort: God's purpose prevails.
 Not might prevail.
 Not occasionally prevails.
 Prevails.

 When you surrender your many plans to God's singular purpose, you trade anxiety for peace.
-You stop white-knuckling control and start open-handed trusting.
+You stop white-knuckling control and start open-hand trusting.

 The Identity Shift: From Owner to Steward

-Here is where purpose-driven leadership gets practical.
-In my work with faith-driven business leaders, I have noticed a common trap.
-We say we believe God is sovereign, but we lead like we are the savior of our organizations.
+This is where purpose-driven leadership gets practical.
+In my work with faith-driven business leaders, I've noticed a common trap.
+We say we believe God is sovereign, but we lead like we're the savior of our organizations.
 We say we trust God's purposes, but we carry the weight like everything depends on us.

 The shift that changes everything is moving from owner mentality to steward mentality.